-- a list of sample references.
+- list of sample references

 We encourage you to submit some draft material—as much as you feel comfortable sending out for an external review—because reviewers generally prefer to see some of the manuscript before forming an opinion.

 If you wish to propose an edited volume, the table of contents you submit with your book proposal should list each chapter and the contributor(s) who agreed to write each one.

 SIAM publishes seventeen book series, thirteen of which are currently active.
 Please consult the series description to determine the appropriate series (there may be more than one) for your book and the appropriate acquisitions editor to send your proposal to.